-On April 2, 2014, we filed a certificate of amendment to our Articles of Incorporation to affect a reverse split of our issued and outstanding common stock on a one-for-one hundred basis.
-The reverse stock split was effective with FINRA on April 7, 2014.
-All common stock share and per share information in this Form 10-Q, including the accompanying consolidated financial statements and notes thereto, have been adjusted to reflect retrospective application of the reverse split, unless otherwise indicated.
-The total number of authorized shares of common stock was not adjusted in conjunction with the reverse split.
+On April 2, 2014, we filed a certificate of amendment to our Articles of Incorporation to affect the Reverse Split on a one-for-one hundred basis.
+The Reverse Split was effective with FINRA on April 7, 2014.
+All common stock share and per share information in this Form 10-Q, including the accompanying consolidated financial statements and notes thereto, have been adjusted to reflect retrospective application of the Reverse Split, unless otherwise indicated.
+The total number of authorized shares of common stock was not adjusted in conjunction with the Reverse Split.

-As of March 31, 2014 and December 31, 2013, there were 6,047,707 and 5,918,704 shares of common stock outstanding, respectively.
+As of June 30, 2014 and December 31, 2013, there were 6,383,269 and 5,918,704 shares of common stock outstanding, respectively.
+Below are the changes to the Company's common stock during the six months ended June 30, 2014: